rlaisqls/TIL/데브옵스 DevOps/AWS/Analytics/Glue.md

 AWS Glue takes care of provisioning and managing the resources that are required to run your workload.
 You don't need to create the infrastructure for an ETL tool because AWS Glue does it for you.
 When resources are required, to reduce startup time, AWS Glue uses an instance from its warm pool of instances to run your workload.

-With AWS Glue, you create jobs using table definitions in your Data Catalog.
-Jobs consist of scripts that contain the programming logic that performs the transformation.
+With AWS Glue, you create jobs using table definitions in your Data Catalog. **Jobs consist of scripts that contain the programming logic that performs the transformation**.
 You use triggers to initiate jobs either on a schedule or as a result of a specified event.
 You determine where your target data resides and which source data populates your target.
 With your input, AWS Glue generates the code that's required to transform your data from source to target.
 You can also provide scripts in the AWS Glue console or API to process your data.

 ### Data sources and destinations